codexfi

 Architecture Overview

 codexfi is an OpenCode plugin that runs entirely in-process.
-There are no external services, no Docker containers, no separate servers.
-Everything — LLM extraction, embedding, vector storage, and retrieval — happens inside the plugin.
+There are no servers to run, no Docker containers, no infrastructure to manage — just two API keys (Voyage AI for embedding, one LLM provider for extraction).

 System diagram